PDA-UR/Sketchable-Interaction/SI-Linking-Prototype/silang_link_doc/link.md

 ```

 Every action interacting with a graph of linked regions is bound to an universally unique identifier (uuid) generated by the *directly* affected region, the so called *entry region*.
-The uuid is passed to the next region of the linking graph along other data, in this case positional data.
+The uuid is passed to the next region of the linking-graph along other data, in this case positional data.
-Once the action reaches its origin region again SI checks whether the uuid and targeted property are equal to ones which originally left the region.
+Once the action reaches its origin region again SI checks whether the uuid and targeted property are equal to the ones which originally left the *entry region*.
 When this is the case, the action is dropped by SI in order to prevent said *infinite recursion*.

 <!-- triangle relationship of current prototype -->

 ### Combinations

-SI allows to freely combine unidirectional, bidirectional and cyclic relationships within its context.
+SI allows to freely combine unidirectional, bidirectional and cyclic relationships into one linking-graph within its context.
-It is up to the user of SI to determine which linking graph constructions are reasonable and useful.
+It is up to the user of SI to determine which linking-graph constructions are reasonable and useful.
 SI just internally shields against infinite recursion.
 Additionally, it is up to the application programmer, people who code new regions and their effects, to determine which capabilities are reasonable to include or create per region and then how colliding artifacts (regions, data, etc.) behave.
-The following *silang* code shows a unreasonable and redundantly built linking graph with the position property being modified.
+The following *silang* code shows a unreasonable and redundantly built linking-graph with the position property being modified.

 ```
 A -> B => position